Legal Practice Course (LPC)

 SRA Training Regulations 2014

 The requirements for qualifying as a solicitor in England and Wales are detailed in the Training Regulations 2014 - Qualification and Provider Regulations and are supplemented by Information Packs which provide further guidance.
+The Training Regulations 2014 – Qualification and Provider Regulations will be repealed on 24 November 2019.

 Legal Practice Course